+SYRACUSE, N.Y. — The union that represents Penn Traffic workers said it opposes the proposed acquisition of 22 stores by Price Chopper Supermarkets, based in Schenectady, N.Y.
 In a formal objection filed with the bankruptcy court in Wilmington, Del., last week, United Food and Commercial Workers Local 1, along with sister Locals 23 and 1776, said the sale to Price Chopper, a non-union operator, would be prohibited by Penn Traffic's bargaining agreement with the union because Price Chopper ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.